Ancestry CEO steps down, delays IPO

 The company is under "no pressure" to go public, an Ancestry.com spokesperson told CNN Tech.
 "Tim saw the additional time as the right window to bring in a new CEO prior to any potential IPO."

 Raising some eyebrows, Sullivan said in a statement that while Ancestry's revenue grew by 40% in the second quarter, full year growth would be closer to 30%.
+Sullivan called the company's financial performance "strong," noting that the company's subscriber growth is at a four year high."
+The business "has some seasonal variability," the company spokesperson added.

-"While one would hope he is setting conservative expectations it could indicate they are seeing slowing growth which might be impacting the timing of their IPO and leadership decision," said Leslie Pfrang, an IPO expert at Class V Group.
+"While one would hope [Sullivan] is setting conservative expectations it could indicate they are seeing slowing growth which might be impacting the timing of their IPO and leadership decision," said Leslie Pfrang, an IPO expert at Class V Group.
 "Perhaps boards and investment banks are being more cautious after Snapchat (SNAP (SNAP)) and Blue Apron (APRN (APRN)) debacles."

 Or, Pfrang suggests, Sullivan may simply want to take a backseat and watch the ride.
 "He could ... have decided being chairman versus CEO might be a less stressful role," she said.